superquizsite/superquizsite.github.io/custom/json/README.md

-# regex
+# JSON
-Guide for custom regex.
+Guide for custom questions and the related JSON.

 Start:
 ```json